 Interested in scheduling a program?
 Please contact Curator Serena Stuettgen for more information: (262) 285-5041 or firstname.lastname@example.org

-Lëtz Go Kidz” is a new in-person and virtual education series dedicated to connecting our younger members and local students to Luxembourg American History.
-This program is for kids ages 7-10 years old, and it will run from May through August.
-Each month will have a theme and two opportunities for kids to explore.
-Scheduled dates and themes will be announced on the LACS website and social media.
+Lëtz Go Kidz” is a virtual education series dedicated to connecting our younger members and local students to Luxembourg American History and Culture.
+This program is for kids ages 7-10 years old.
+There are four Luxembourg American themes for kids to explore.

 Purpose and Goals:

 - Strengthen the sense of community among members and young students.

 - Connect students to their heritage, Luxembourg-American History, and local history.